Shahnaz Bashir: Education and work

-Shahnaz Bashir is a doctoral fellow and teaching associate in Communication at the University of Massachusetts Amherst (UMass).
-He teaches "Writing As Communication" and "Public Speaking", and has been awarded several "Letters of Commendation" for "excellent pedagogy" by the Directorate of Graduate Programs at the Department of Communication at UMass.
-From 2021 to 2024, he has been consecutively a finalist for the Distinguished Teaching Award in the Graduate Teaching Associate category at the university.
-He was also awarded the Research Enhancement and Leadership (REAL) Fellowship by UMass.
+Shahnaz Bashir is a doctoral fellow and teaching associate in Communication at the University of Massachusetts Amherst (UMass)..
+He is an interdisciplinary teacher and researcher of communication, working at the intersection of Communication, AI, visual culture and writing.
+He teaches communicative writing & critical AI, critical thinking, public speaking and critical theoretical conceptualization of technological communication (via AI and social media).
+He recently introduced and taught a new course "Pixelated Lies (a course on AI & Visual Disinformation)".
+This course has been officially inducted into UMass’s “AI and Us: Rethinking Research, Work, and Society” Social Science Series as one of the university’s interdisciplinary AI offerings.
+Shahnaz is an Instructor of Record at UMass and has been awarded several "Letters of Commendation" for "excellent pedagogy" by the Graduate Programs Director at the Department of Communication.
+Besides, he has been a four-time finalist for the Distinguished Teaching Award in the Graduate Teaching Associate category at UMass.
+Earlier, the university also awarded him the Research Enhancement and Leadership (REAL) Fellowship.

-Before coming to UMass, he taught narrative journalism and conflict reportage at the Central University of Kashmir.
+Earlier, in June 2011, Shahnaz Bashir founded the Department of Convergent Journalism at the Central University of Kashmir., launching South Asia’s first specialization in Narrative Journalism.
+Over two decades, he has designed and taught courses on literary journalism, conflict reporting, and AI-generated visual disinformation across institutions in Kashmir, South India, and the U.S. He has served as an opinion editor for two leading English dailies and is a Contributing Editor at The Punch Magazine.

 Kashmir Life, in its Jan 2016 year-ender special issue, declared Shahnaz as "one of the eleven impact-makers from the entire population of Jammu & Kashmir".

 He is the South Asia juror for the True Story Award, the first-ever global journalism prize instituted in Bern, Switzerland.